 While there are advantages and disadvantages to both methods, it’s clear that the clients who are able to send their transcripts directly to the agency enjoy many advantages over those who cannot.

-Translations – make sure your evaluation agency is an American Translators Association member, and that the certified translations are included when they send your transcript evaluation documents.
+make sure your evaluation agency is an American Translators Association member and that they include certified translations when they send your transcript evaluation documents.